Introduction

 In a previous post, I wrote about the steps I followed to start working with HAPI FHIR.

-In this post, we'll add Authentication (AuthN) to HAPI FHIR with OAuth2 Proxy, Nginx and Keycloak.
+In this post, we'll add Authentication (AuthN) to HAPI FHIR by utilising OAuth2 Proxy, Nginx and Keycloak.

 I followed the recommendations in the following guides: